RV Weight Part 2: Visiting The Scales

 But if it’s one of the other ratings you’re exceeding, you may be able to re-distribute your load.
 After we found the trailer axles were overloaded, we relocated dense, heavy items as far forward as possible to transfer weight onto the truck.
 Bulk food and canned goods went in a cupboard forward of the axles; dog food and bike equipment are in the front of the basement area.
 At the same time, fluffy sleeping bags and blankets were moved under the couch, which is directly over the rear axles.
 Most of the kitchen cupboards (at the rear of the trailer) are as sparsely-filled as we can stand.
 This shifted some weight onto the rear of our truck, reducing the overload on the axles (but it still wasn't enough).
 The truck, fortunately, had rear axle capacity to spare, so this was okay.

 Things you can do to (temporarily) help with an over-weight situation, or at least reduce your exposure to an equipment failure:

-- Redistribute wealth: Move very dense items (tools, workout equipment) away from the axle or vehicle that is overweight.
-This might mean an extra inconvenient step of moving things around before getting underway, or storing things in your toad to tow vehicle.
+Redistribute wealth: Move very dense items (tools, workout equipment) away from the axle or vehicle that is overweight.
+This might mean an extra inconvenient step of moving things around before getting underway, or storing things in your toad or tow vehicle.

-- Repackage: Especially in the kitchen, choose products in plastic containers vs. glass.
-Not only is this a lower risk for breakage, but it can save a lot of dead weight.
+Repackage: Especially in the kitchen, choose products in plastic containers vs. glass.
+Not only is this a lower risk for breakage, but it can save a lot of dead weight (and it can be really hard to find glass recycling on the road).
 Our spice selection used to be all-glass and that was a lot of useless weight.
 We've been gradually replacing them with plastic bottles.
 If you buy things in bulk, put a small quantity where you need it, and put the remainder in a better place for your weight issues.
 Dog food is a good candidate for this approach.